PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 contract makes its raw counter complete.
 Strict characterization selects only that second call for a future `_very_late_affine_post_add_stats` assignment, while preserving the already staged first and third calls.

+That second call now assigns its unchanged result to `_very_late_affine_post_add_stats`.
+The three direct occurrences therefore have distinct pre-terminal, very-late, and absolute-final targets.
+All remain observation-only, and no reconciliation guard, tensor-count proxy, graph scan, or pass invocation is added.